wexlergroup/deftpy/README.md

-# deftPy
+# deftpy

-deftPy is a Python module that defines a Crystal class and some functions that analyze the properties of a crystal structure.
+deftpy is a Python module that defines a Crystal class and some functions that analyze the properties of a crystal structure.

 The Crystal class has three attributes: